Ohio — Congressional Term Limits (1992–1995)

 Service cap: Four (4) consecutive terms

-Under the adopted amendment, a candidate was ineligible to hold the office of U.S. Representative if, by the end of the then-current term, they would have served four consecutive terms in that office.
+A candidate was ineligible to hold the office of U.S. Representative if, by the end of the then-current term, they would have served four consecutive terms in that office.
 A separation of four (4) years or more between terms restored eligibility under the amendment’s definition of successive service.

 United States Senate